PIANO DI LAVORO ELETTRICO CEI 11-27

 B3.
 Requirements in case of induction or transfer of earth potential

-Earth connections at adequate intervals to reduce the potential between conductors and earth to a safe level.
+Earth connections at appropriate intervals to reduce the potential between conductors and earth to a safe level.

 Equipotential connections in the workplace to avoid the possibility of operators entering an induction loop.